woedy/green_tech_super/DOCKER.md

 ## 2. Coolify deployment

 1. Copy `.env.coolify.example` to `.env.coolify` and fill in your production secrets, domains, and (optionally) external database connection info.
 2. In Coolify, create a docker-compose application that points at `docker-compose.coolify.yml` and loads the `.env.coolify` file.
+Keep the Postgres username/password aligned with the defaults (`gtagent`/`super-secret-password`) unless you intend to wipe the existing database volume.
 3. Coolify will build the images and map ports itself:
    - `backend` exposes port `8000` (ASGI via Daphne)
    - Each frontend exposes port `80` (served by nginx)